Crafting an Effective & Budget-Friendly Recognition Program

 Step 5: Leverage Low-Cost Tools

-Thanks to technology, there are dozens of affordable and even free software solutions that can automate and streamline the recognition process, like Assembly!
+Thanks to technology, there are dozens of affordable and even free employee recognition software that can automate and streamline the recognition process, like Assembly!
 From social recognition platforms that allow coworkers to give each other virtual “kudos”, to digital bulletin boards where employees’ achievements can be celebrated, these tools make recognition easy and effective.

 • Digital Platforms: Use platforms like Assembly to create dedicated channels, boards, or rewards for employee recognition.